canhta/CareCircle/docs/idea.md

 ## 1. Introduction

 The AI Health Agent is a cross-platform mobile application (iOS & Android) that aggregates health data, leverages AI assistants, and provides personalized reminders and family-centric care coordination.
-It will be built as a hybrid app (e.g. React Native or Flutter), with a NestJS backend and a Next.js web portal for administration.
+It will be built using Flutter for cross-platform mobile development, with a NestJS backend and a Next.js web portal for administration.

 ⸻